LIBRARIES CHANGE LIVES

 One important goal area in ALA’s 2015 strategic plan is Transforming Libraries.
 To that end, ALA is developing a multi-year initiative, The Promise of Libraries, to enable libraries to turn outward to their communities and rethink the way they connect with and serve individuals and the community at large.
 Through this initiative, librarians in all types of libraries will learn the processes and tools of turning outward.

 Barbara Stripling’s 2013-2014 presidential initiative, Libraries Change Lives, will continue and deepen ALA’s support for fulfilling the promise of libraries by enabling libraries of all types to build transformative practice around the community priorities they have discovered by turning outward.
 The goal for all libraries is to listen to their communities and support community members in achieving their aspirations.
-The Empowering Community Voices initiative will be framed around three areas of transformative practice that enable community members to change their lives: literacy, community engagement, and innovation.
+The Libraries Change Lives initiative will be framed around three areas of transformative practice that enable community members to change their lives: literacy, community engagement, and innovation.

 - Libraries of all types are transforming themselves to meet the needs and priorities of the communities they serve